dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 description: Core concepts within the Dusk smart contract platform
 ---

-This page explains the core concepts and building blocks for developing smart contracts on Dusk.
-If you want to dive right into development you can directly go to the [Guides](/developer/smart-contract/02-guides/01-my-first-contract)
+This page explains in more detail the core concepts, namings, conventions and building blocks for developing smart contracts on Dusk.
+If you want to dive right into development you can directly go to the [Guides](/developer/smart-contract/guides/01-my-first-contract).

-## The State & Persistence
+## State & Persistence

+### Persistence

 Each smart contract on Dusk has its own state, which is the persistent data maintained by the contract.
 This means that for every smart contract, there is a single, globally consistent state at any time, maintained across all nodes.

-In other words, the smart contract's state is a global singleton.
+A smart contract is allowed to write data in any way it likes to the underlying <a href="https://webassembly.github.io/spec/core/intro/overview.html#memory" target="_blank">linear memory</a>, which is a contiguous, mutable array of raw bytes.
+The linear memory is created with an initial size but can be grown dynamically, and a program can load and store values from/to a linear memory at any byte address.

+At a programmatic level, this implies that by using Rust, developers can use any data structue which can compile to WASM.
+Updating any of these implies a state transition, which is recorded on the blockchain and ensures a permanent and immutable record of all changes.

+### Smart Contract State

+Technically, within that globally persisted State that also keeps the smart contract bytecode, there is often another explicit State in our smart contract source code.

-The State in a dusk smart contract is a static mutable constant and often maintains a single struct.
+That State is a static mutable constant and often maintains a single struct.
+When talking about the State, we usually refer to this constant, because the underlying State from the Blockcahin is an implementation detail we do not necessarily need to care about.

 An example State of a counter contract that maintains a single counter value would look like this:
 ```rust
 static mut STATE: MyContract = MyContract { counter: 0 };
 ```

-State information can be accessed and returned, while the state can be modified via transactions.

-A smart contract is allowed to write data in any way it likes to the underlying <a href="https://webassembly.github.io/spec/core/intro/overview.html#memory" target="_blank">linear memory</a>, which is a contiguous, mutable array of raw bytes.
-The linear memory is created with an initial size but can be grown dynamically, and a program can load and store values from/to a linear memory at any byte address.

-At a programmatic level, this implies that by using Rust developers can use structs, maps, single variables, etc...

-Updating any of these implies a state transition, which is recorded on the blockchain and ensures a permanent and immutable record of all changes.
+When writing smart contracts, we usually implement methods on the struct that either take `&mut self` and can transform the state (write access) or only take `&self` to access and return information (read-only).

-The data held in state variables can be updated based on the logic defined in the contract.
-It is important to note that even if the state of a smart contract can change through transactions, the contract code itself is immutable once deployed.
-A proxy contract upgrading mechianism for example does not impact the immutability of contract code; it merely changes a pointer to point towards another contract.
-Data in a contract is mutable if the contract's logic allows for it.
+It is important to note that even if that state within the smart contract can change through transactions, the contract code itself is **immutable** once deployed. <A proxy contract upgrading mechanism for example does not impact the immutability of contract code; it merely changes a pointer to point towards another contract.
+Data in a contract is mutable if the contract's logic allows for it.>

+## Rust No-std

+One of the core concepts impacting development in Rust is the fact that we are developing smart contracts that compile to WASM.
+This requires the `#![no_std` flag to be set in your project, which means that smart conracts are written in a no_std environment where certain features are not available.

+### Usage of panic & reverting state

+While you can have Result types in your Smart contracts and handle them in multiple function calls, in the end you may want to abort execution.
+For example if a specific requirement is not satisfied you can always make use of directives that lead to panic (e.g. `.expect()` or `panic!()`).
+This is equivalent to `require()` in Solidity.
+It will abort the smart contract execution and let the transaction [fail](../../../learn/tx-fees#unsuccessful-transactions).
+This will also **revert** the state, making no changes to it.

-## Gas
+## UTXO & Account-model

-Executing smart contracts involves computational work performed by the network nodes.
-The unit of measurement used to quantify the computational effort required for executing operations on a blockchain is called gas.
-Gas measures the amount of work needed to perform a task: the more complex the task, the more gas it requires.

-While gas itself measures computation, the gas price determines the amount of native cryptocurrency you are willing to pay per unit of gas.
-Gas pricing serves as a mechanism to prevent spam and misuse of the network.
-By requiring users to pay for the computational resources they consume, it discourages malicious actors from overloading the network with excessive or inefficient operations.

-Gas prices fluctuate based on network demand.
-When the network is congested, gas prices can spike, making transactions more expensive.
-Conversely, in periods where the network is less congested, gas prices are lower.
-You can learn more on how gas works on Dusk by reading the [Gas Management](/learn/economic-information/gas-management) page.

-Smart contracts consume gas while performing executions, which are paid for by the user.
-It therefore makes sense to optimize for gas consumption so that end-users do not overpay for contract interactions.
+Dusk supports both UTXO and account-based capabilities as it offers you a high level of freedom on how to design and write your contracts.

+### Absence of msg.sender

+In Dusk, there is no built-in variable like `msg.sender` which identifies the caller of a contract function.
+This is because Dusk is a privacy-focused blockchain, utilizing a UTXO-based privacy preserving transaction model ([Phoenix](/learn/deep-dive/transaction_models/phoenix)) by default.

+Therefore developers need to figure out how to represent users.

+In Dusk, an "address" is defined by the developer within the contract's logic.
+This approach gives developers more control over the privacy and compliance features of their applications but also increases their responsibility to securely identify and authenticate users and transactions.

+The `msg.sender` is not "abstracted" away on dusk.
+A way to mimic that behavior is by explicitly taking the address as function argument and a signature that signed all other function arguments (including the address).
+Then verifying this this in the function.
+Examples of such usage can be found in the [transparent token standard](/learn/token-standards#dusks-token-standards), the [Moonlight transaction model](/learn/deep-dive/transaction_models/moonlight) and the [Zedger project](/learn/deep-dive/transaction_models/zedger).

 ## Methods